clarabae-dev/TIL/Ios/Xcode/Xcconfig.md

 	Project -> Info -> Configurations
 	Now you can attach a configuration file for each configuration you defined, and even for each target.
 *Note: If you’re using Cocoapods, you’ll have to delete your workspace and your Podfile.lock files, and run Poddfile install again.*

+6. Edit XCConfig
+Xcode treats “//“ as a comment, even if it’s part of a URL, so take this into account.
+You can work around this by putting another symbol in place of “//“ and replace it in your code afterward.
+Each value in the config file is translated to a string afterward, so no need to wrap it with quotation marks.
+*configuration settings file format documentation: https://help.apple.com/xcode/#/dev745c5c974*

+7. Inheritance
+Use #include to other XCConfig files and add $(inherited) keyword.

+8. Accessing Value From Code
+In info.plist: $(variable name)
+ex. $(APP_NAME)
+In code:
+func getValue(forKey key : String) -> String? {
+	Bundle.main.infoDictionary?[key] as?
+String
+}